WHERE TO FIND HAPPINESS

 True contentment is always independent of “things” – whether possessions or pleasures.
 It only comes from an inner attitude toward life.
 That is why Paul said, “True religion, with contentment, is great wealth.”

 This does not imply that being a Christian means living in poverty or wanting to be poor.
-But it does mean that the attraction of “things” will never bring true happiness or satisfaction, and that the Christian must always focus on things that are eternal.
+But it does mean that the power of “things” will never bring happiness and that the Christian must always focus on “things” that are eternal.

-In the final analysis, we can only take two things to heaven: Ourselves, through His grace, and those who we have let to the Lord through witnessing His grace to others.
+In the final analysis, we can only take two “things” to Heaven: Ourselves and what we have done with our lives.

-So, we must live our lives with one goal: that is: to present ourselves to God without shame and share His grace with the lost..
+So, we must live our lives with one goal that dominates our heads, hearts, and hands: to present ourselves to God without shame!
+As Paul said, “I beg you…to be living sacrifices!”

-Prayer: Help us, Father, to realize that life does not consist in the abundance of things, but in pleasing You and doing Your will.
-May we center our lives on things eternal.
+Prayer: Help us, Father, to realize that life does not consist in amassing an abundance of “things.”
+Give us Your insight and wisdom to live lives that honor You!
 In Jesus’ Name, Amen.

-Scripture For Today: True religion, with contentment, is great wealth.
+Scripture For Today: Yet true godliness with contentment is itself great wealth.
 1 Timothy 6:6